-The Department of Biology sponsors a chapter of Beta Beta Beta, the national honorary society in biology.
-Moreover, many of our students belong to student run organizations with faculty advisors such as the Biology club and the Preprofessional Studies Club.
+The Department of Biology sponsors a chapter of Beta Beta Beta, the national biology honor society.
+Moreover, many of our students belong to student run organizations with faculty advisors such as the Biology Club and the PreProfessional Studies Club.
 These organizations foster friendships and community among students interested in the biological sciences and other sciences, and offer outside avenues for learning and gaining experience related to their formal training within the department.